5733d9e2be6485d52ffa08870cabdee0/sandbox-ui/cypress/README.md

 npm run cypress:open:e2e
 ```

 In such a case you do not need all credentials mentioned before.
-The basic set is:
+The basic set is ([the LoginConfig class](utils/Config.ts)):

 ```
 export CYPRESS_USER=<replce with your value>